MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Go to **Funnels** to open the **Funnels library**.
 1. Select a name to open the report.

 ### See the data collected for a report

+To see information about a phase

-- Hover over a step in the report to see information about that phase.
+- Hover over a step in the report.

 :::image type="content" source="media/funnel-step-data.png" alt-text="funnel data":::